kshedden/case_studies/methods/distributions.md

 (cdf), and the
 [moment generating function](https://en.wikipedia.org/wiki/Moment-generating_function)
 (mgf).
-The space of probability distributions is infinite-dimensional, so in practice we often work with finite dimensional numerical summaries such as the mean and variance.
+The space of probability distributions is infinite-dimensional, so in practice we cannot estimate every aspect of a distribution, and instead work with finite dimensional numerical summaries such as the mean and variance.

 The field of statistics (as opposed to the field of probability) focuses on using data to estimate either the full probability distribution or a summary quantity describing certain aspects of a probability distribution.
-The full distribution can be estimated using the
+The full distribution for a numerical random variable or vector can be estimated using the
 [empirical cdf](https://en.wikipedia.org/wiki/Empirical_distribution_function)
 (an estimator of the cdf), or the [histogram](https://en.wikipedia.org/wiki/Histogram) (an estimator of the